 Phoenix Prostitution Defense Attorneys

 Arizona is tough on prostitution.
 A first offense can -- and likely will -- land you in jail.
-Your best chance at an optimal outcome is retaining an experienced sex crime attorney.
+Your best chance at an optimal outcome is getting the legal guidance of an experienced sex crime attorney in Phoenix.
 Avoiding conviction becomes especially important for those who have a previous prostitution offense because the penalties get tougher for a second or subsequent conviction.